Construction and Validation of a Geometry-based Mathematical Model for the Hard X-ray Imager: Summary

 \section{Summary}

-We provide a mathematical model for HXI by digging into the structure of the FT imaging telescope.
-This model is sufficient in studying the imaging and error effects of the instrument, and has been validated by simulations and X-ray beam tests.
-And it is quite useful with other telescopes as long as they use a similar imaging theory as HXI.
-On the other hand, we'll use this model to analyze the deformation of HXI and its influences on imaging ability after launch.
-Shortly soon, we will improve the image reconstruction algorithm for HXI based on this model; we believe it will be much beneficial in observing solar flares.
+In this paper, a new mathematical model for HXI by digging into the structure of the FT imaging telescope is given.
+This model is formed by analyzing the geometric structure of the sub-collimator, with different types of deformation taken into consideration.
+The modulation functions under various conditions are calculated, and Monte Carlo simulations are performed to confirm the accuracy of the calculations.
+A series of experiments are also designed to test this model, and the model can match the experiment results really well.
+The ability of this model in solving patterns under different types of deformation is also shown.
+Notice that this model is not only sufficient in analyzing the image reconstruction process of HXI, but also quite useful with other telescopes as long as they use a similar imaging theory as HXI.
+On the other hand, we can use this model to analyze the deformation of HXI and its influences on imaging ability after launch.
+By correcting the deformations, a more accurate pattern will be provided to the imaging reconstruction process; we believe it will be much beneficial in observing solar flares.